 The opportunity may also be greater than you think.
 Although a short-term activation might be alluring, Nielsen reported that on average, a single ‘1-point gain in brand metrics such as awareness and consideration drives a 1% increase in sales’.
 One percent might not seem like much, but consider that a 1% return on $500 million in sales equates to $5 million in increased revenue.

-This means integrating long-term planning for brand building and raising awareness, along with sales-driving initiatives.
-Earned media and content strategies, as well as thoughtfully planned advertising that supports both awareness and sales in the market are key.
+This means integrating long-term planning for brand building and raising awareness, along with sales-driving initiatives and thoughtfully planned advertising that supports both awareness and sales in the market.

-Additionally, long term business success involves more than just repeat business from retaining current customers.
+Additionally, long-term business success involves more than just repeat business from retaining current customers.
 It also involves continuing to attract and gain new customers through ongoing brand affinity initiatives.

 A TOTAL SOLUTION FOR SUCCESS